y2krazy/Rebornbuddy-Profiles/RebornBuddy/Profiles/Crafting/Lisbeth/Luminaries/ReadMe.txt

 IMPORTANT NOTE: Please check your achievements in-game before starting these orders.
-Adjust the quantities so that you don't craft more than you need.
+Adjust the quantities so that you don't craft more than you need!

+Reward & Achievement Links:

 ALC Reward: http://ffxiv.gamerescape.com/wiki/Alembic_of_the_Luminary
 Achievement: http://ffxiv.gamerescape.com/wiki/An_Alchemist%27s_Life_for_Me